ObsidianToAnki/Obsidian_to_Anki/README.md

 ## Config

 ### DEFAULT section
 Allows you to change the default deck and tag of the script.
+New in v2.3 - allows you to enable/disable the 'CurlyCloze' option, which is explained in [Cloze formatting](#cloze-formatting)

 ### Syntax
 Note that START, END, TARGET DECK, FILE TAGS and DELETE all require an **exact match** on the line - you cannot have spaces afterwards.